samiksome92/Scripts/README.md

     -h, --help       show this help message and exit -n, --no_rename  Don't rename files
     -d, --delete     Delete original files
+    --overwrite      Overwrite output file if it exists

 Supply a directory or a list of directories (of images) to convert them into CBZ files.
 If there are non-image files, non-supported formats or corrupted images then a list of such files is printed out.
 Certain file names (hardcoded) are excluded from such a check.

 If `--no-rename` is specified the original file names of the images are kept, otherwise they are renamed as `01.jpg`, `02.jpg`, `03.jpg`, ... (the numbers are padded with as many zeros as required, with a minimum of 2 digits). `--delete` if specified deletes the original image files as well as the directory.

+By default, if the output file already exists the user is prompted before overwriting it.
+If `--overwrite` is specified the output file is automatically overwritten.

 ---